ndoit/Nibelheim/README.md

 You're Done!
 ---

-Once you have the environment setup, the next thing should be to clone this git repo and `vagrant up`
+Once you have the environment setup, make sure you restart the box and you should be able to write awesome code!